Output Quality

 - Tone is wrong: Add examples of appropriate voice or explicit tone guidelines

-- Format is inconsistent: Add constraints and structural requirements
+- Format is inconsistent: Add structural requirements

 - Key elements missing: Add explicit requirements for what must be included